-Rated as one of the top ten treks in the world, the Kokoda Trail in Papua New Guinea holds a significant place in WWII history and spans 96 km (60 miles) through rugged jungle and local villages.
+Rated as one of the top ten treks in the world, the Kokoda Trail in Papua New Guinea holds a significant place in World War II history.
+It spans 96 km (60 miles) through rugged jungle and local villages.

 Steeped in military history, the Kokoda is fast becoming a “rite of passage” for young Australians.
-It is also an ideal corporate challenge and the experience can be profound on those that take it.
+It is ideal for groups, families and as a corporate challenge.
+The experience can be profound on those that take it.

 The hardship and the sacrifice faced by the young men who defended the track back in 1942 is difficult to comprehend.

 The terrain is challenging with multiple river and creek crossings, steep uphill climbs and downhill descents through forest and swamp land.
 And the spectacular virgin rainforest with its many ups and downs.
 Add to that the rich culture of indigenous people’s populating the track and still living in traditional villages.